eecs370/eecs370.github.io/projects/p1_spec.md

 (e.g. multiplying 5 * 6 by adding 5 six times) will take too long.

 # 7. Grading, Auto-Grading, and Formatting

+[**For spring 21 semester:** To incentivize starting early, students will receive 1 bonus point for parts a and s each if they submit test cases that expose all or all but one of the instructor bugs 48-hours before the posted deadlines.]

 We will grade primarily on functionality, including error handling, correctly assembling and simulating all instructions, input and output format, method of